qserena/09-add-dark-light-mode-to-reactfacts-site/README.md

 Please feel free to visit the site!

 ## What I learned
 Where to put the **state**.
-In this case state `darkMode` is put in App component.
+In this case state `darkMode` is put in App component, which is the parent component of Navbar and Main components.

 Function `setDarkMode` is located in App but passed as a prop down to Navbar component where it is called from an onClick event on the toggle switch.

 Then darkMode in passed as a prop down to both Navbar and Main components to set the mode.